Graphical image representing childhood trauma: a sad child needing support from a trauma psychiatrist.

 The Ripple Effects of Trauma

 Trauma affects every aspect of a child’s development, from cognitive abilities to emotional well-being and social relationships.
 Early exposure can lead to challenges in attention, memory, and emotional regulation (2).
-For example, a child who has experienced trauma might struggle to concentrate in school or react with intense emotions in everyday situations.
+For example, a child who has experienced trauma might struggle to concentrate in school or react with intense emotions in everyday situations – challenges many families in the Orlando area may recognize.
+When these effects persist, exploring pathways to healing becomes essential.

 Impact on Development: